balcortex/100_days_code_web_development/README.md

 ## Day 018 - 2023/09/20

 Today I learned about collapsing margins.
 Two adjacent margins with the same sign are combined into the greatest one (the farthest from zero).
 This property only applies to vertical margins.

+## Day 019 - 2023/09/21

+Today I learned how to customize borders.
+To style a border, you need to specify the width, line style, and color values.
+You can use any combination of values for each border on the element.